 Members should declare at the earliest opportunity, any IPRs which they believe to be essential, or potentially essential, to any work ongoing within oneM2M.
 Declarations should be made by Members to their respective Partners.

-Partners should encourage their respective members to grant licences on fair, reasonable terms and conditions and on a non-discriminatory basis.
+Partners should encourage their respective members to grant licenses on fair, reasonable terms and conditions and on a non-discriminatory basis.

+Partners Type 2 shall be responsible for informing the contributors of the IPR policy of granting licenses on fair, reasonable terms and conditions and on a non-discriminatory basis.

 The SC shall maintain a register of IPR declarations relevant to oneM2M, received by the Partners.